 The group campsites are intended to be used by those staying overnight and day use visitors are not permitted.
 Please plan to meet your visitors in a day-use portion of the park.

-There is an extra fee for dogs which you must pay over the phone when making your reservation.
-The dog fee is $2/day per dog.
+Some parks charge an extra fee to have dogs in the park.
+The dog fee is paid upon arrival to the park when you begin your stay.
+The fee is $2/day per dog.
 Registered service dogs are free.
 Maximum 3 dogs per reservation.

 |GROUP CAMPSITE PARK||DOGS ALLOWED?|